filakhtov/gentoo-use-docs/sys-apps/file.md

 It is safe to disable this flag.

+### lzip
+Pass the `--enable-lzlib` option to the configure script.
+Use the `liblz` to provide an ability to look inside of the lzip compressed archives using the `-z` option instead of just reporting the archive type.
+If the flag is disabled, trying to use the `file -z` on the lzip compressed file will produce the `Bad system call` message.

+This flag can be safely disabled.

 ### lzma
 Pass the `--enable-xzlib` option to the configure script.
 Provide an ability to look inside of the XZ/LZMA compressed archives using the `-z` option instead of just reporting the archive type.
 If the flag is disabled, trying to use `file -z` on the LZMA compressed archive will produce the `Bad system call` message.